How to Build the Best PC for Emulation and Retro Gaming

 Operating System: Windows 10

-This build still features an i7-8700K, because the vast majority of emulators rely entirely (or almost entirely) on the first and second core of the CPU; all of the very-high-tier workstation CPUs (and comparable AMD CPUs) feature lower per-core speeds in exchange for higher core counts, which makes them slightly worse choices for an emulation-centric build.
-But unlike the build above, this time the i7 is bolstered by one of the best GPUs on the market, a further doubling of the RAM, and an extremely high-speed M.2 SSD.
+This build features an i9-9900K even though it's not the single most expensive CPU available, because the vast majority of emulators rely entirely (or almost entirely) on the first and second core of the CPU; all of the very-high-tier workstation CPUs from both Intel and AMD feature lower per-core speeds in exchange for higher core counts, which makes them slightly worse choices for an emulation-centric build.
+But unlike the build above, this time the i9 is bolstered by one of the best GPUs on the market, a further doubling of the RAM, and even more high-speed SSD storage space.

 This machine would not only be capable of doing all of the emulation mentioned in each of the above builds (and maybe more, pending future emulator development . . .) but would also be suitable for high-performance gaming in any modern conventional PC game (including at resolutions above 1080p).